 We aim to enable every officer to realise their potential and contribute fully to developing the performance of the MDP as a whole.
 We are assisted in this by our unique Diversity and Inclusion Support Structure within which is the Diversity and Inclusion Working Group consisting of officers and staff of all ranks/grades, who represent each protected characteristic.
 The work of this group is supported by the Diversity and Inclusion Board, which is chaired by our Chief Constable as the Force Diversity and Inclusion Champion.
 He is supported by his Chief Officer team, within which we have a Race and Religion & Belief Champion; Lesbian, Gay, Bisexual & Transgender (LGBT) and Age Champion; Disability Champion; Gender Champion; and a Marriage & Civil Partnership and Pregnancy & Maternity Champion.
 Our Champions are supported by Ambassadors (Superintendent ranks) and Allies (all other ranks/grades).

 Performance and Networks

-To ensure that we are getting it right on diversity and inclusion, the Force has Diversity Champion memberships of Stonewall and Business in the Community (BTIC).
-Each year the Force takes part in the benchmarking submissions with Stonewall and BTIC in order to see how, as an employer, we are doing on issues regarding Sexual Orientation (Stonewall), Gender (Opportunity Now) and Race (Race for Opportunity) in the workplace.
+To ensure that we are getting it right on diversity and inclusion, the Force has Diversity Champion memberships of Stonewall and Business in the Community (BITC).
+Each year the Force takes part in the benchmarking submissions with Stonewall and BITC in order to see how, as an employer, we are doing on issues regarding Sexual Orientation (Stonewall), Gender (Gender Equality Campaign) and Race (Race Equality Campaign) in the workplace.
 The Force also belongs to many regional and national network groups, with whom staff can be members of and share good practice.
 This includes the British Association for Women in Policing (BAWP), the National Police LGBT Network, the MOD LGBT Network and the MOD Disability Network.